prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### μN constant

 The nuclear magneton is a physical constant of magnetic moment.
+It is the standard unit used to measure the magnetic dipole moment of atomic nuclei and nucleons (protons and neutrons), essentially acting as a scale to quantify their magnetic strength.
 Defined in SI units, it depends on the measured value of the proton mass `mp`.
 It is calculated as:
 ```rpl
     12 SIG  μN='CONVERT(Ⓒqe*Ⓒℏ/(2*Ⓒmp);1_J/T)'
 ```